How to Join and Trade with a Crypto Signals Group?

 Signals Explained

 1. Traded asset: More often than not, the first thing you will see on a signal is what cryptocurrency is being traded for.
-In most cases, it’s USDT, another stablecoin.
-In the examples above, you’d buy BTC or TRX in exchange for USDT.
+In most cases, it’s USDT or another stablecoins.
+In the examples above, you’d buy BTC or TRX with USDT.

 2. Exchange: Some signal providers mention which exchanges a particular signal applies to.
-Although the market prices are roughly the same, different traders prefer different exchanges when it comes down to liquidity and trading volume.
+Although market prices are roughly the same, traders prefer different exchanges for liquidity and trading volume.

 3. Signal type: This represents what type of signal it is.
-This can either be a long, short, or mid-term signal depending on how long the trader expects the trade to last.
+This can be a long-, short-, or mid-term signal, depending on how long the trader expects the trade to last.

 4. Entry targets: These are the exact price points at which you are recommended to buy.
-You will notice that the signal provider gives you a price range and directs you to make your purchases in parts and not go all in at once.
+You will notice that the signal provider gives you a price range and directs you to make your purchases in installments rather than going all in at once.
 This helps deal with volatility and makes your trade more profitable.

 5. Take profit targets: These are the prices the expert trader wants you to cash in.
 Just like the entry point, profit targets are also a range where you sell different percentages of your equity.
 You typically will sell a large proportion at the first target to lock in your profits.

-6. Stop loss: This is a precautionary price point that is there to save you from incurring a big loss if a trade goes south.
-The stop loss level is a bit below the entry price and if the market value of the traded crypto falls to stop loss, you sell off your equity, abort the trade, and save yourself from losing even more.
+6. Stop-loss: This is a precautionary price point designed to prevent you from incurring a large loss if a trade goes south.
+The stop-loss level is a bit below the entry price, and if the market value of the traded crypto falls to the stop-loss, you sell off your equity, abort the trade, and save yourself from losing even more.

 Manual or Automated Trading

-Auto trading bots are software that is pre-configured with respective signal providers and allows you to trade with a single tap.
+Auto trading bots are software pre-configured with respective signal providers that allow you to trade with a single tap.
 As soon as you receive a signal in the group, you can tap on ‘Follow Signal’ on the chat screen, and the bot will purchase the appropriate cryptocurrency at the price level determined.
-It will also automatically sell it off when the take profit target is reached or if the stop loss is reached.
+It will also automatically sell it off when the take-profit target is reached or the stop-loss is hit.
 This means you don’t have to be on top of the exchange 24/7.

 Setting up auto trading bots with your signal provider, Telegram group, or Discord channel is pretty straightforward.
 Here’s a step-by-step guide.